- Written by Tarun Jaswanth LNU

 - Posted on May 1, 2015

-This feature allows generating the syslog message for the packets matching deny rules in egress ACLs.
-This can be enabled using the log keyword when configuring a deny ACL rule.
-A copy of the packet matching such deny ACL rule is sent to the control plane, where a syslog entry for the packet header is generated.
+This feature allows generating the syslog message for the packets matching rules in egress ACLs.
+This can be enabled using the log keyword when configuring an ACL rule.
+A copy of the packet matching such an ACL rule is sent to the control plane, where a syslog entry for the packet header is generated.

 - Written by Denis Evoy